Updated March 3rd, 2025

-You probably send text messages daily, but you might not be able to answer the question: “What is SMS?”
+“What does SMS stand for?”
 In short, SMS is an abbreviation that stands for Short Message Service, which is another name for a text message.

-Even if you do know what SMS is, you may still be confused when it comes to understanding the difference between SMS vs MMS.
-These two terms are used interchangeably but actually refer to different types of messaging.
+Even if you already know what SMS is, you may be confused when it comes to understanding the difference between SMS vs MMS.
 The simplest way to understand the difference is that SMS refers to text messages, while MMS refers to messages with a picture or video.

 Understanding the breakdown of SMS vs MMS messages and their differences will give you more insight into how to best connect with your customers, as well as which mass text messaging service is best for your business.